fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.TrafficManager/v1.0/Add-AzureRmTrafficManagerEndpointConfig.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmTrafficManagerEndpointConfig** cmdlet adds an endpoint to a local azure_2 Traffic Manager profile object.
+The **Add-AzureRmTrafficManagerEndpointConfig** cmdlet adds an endpoint to a local Azure Traffic Manager profile object.
 You can get a profile by using the New-AzureRmTrafficManagerProfile or Get-AzureRmTrafficManagerProfile cmdlets.

 This cmdlet operates on the local profile object.